-The term 'Market Sentiment' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Market Sentiment' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Market sentiment refers to the all around attitude investors have with regards to a certain financial market or specific security.
 It is the tone and feeling in a market.
 This is displayed via the price movement and activity of various securities which trade in a given market.
 Some have called it the market crowd psychology or investor sentiment.
 Rising prices in a market are indicative of bullish market sentiment, while declining prices indicate the sentiment in a market is bearish.